Enterprise Media Gateways Market Size, Share, Value, and Competitive Landscape 2020-2026

 This report studies the Enterprise Media Gateways market.
 Enterprise media gateways are translation devices or services used to convert the digital media flow between telecom networks such as signaling system 7 (SS7) and public switched telephone network (PSTN).
 Multimedia communications are enabled by media gateways over various transport protocols such as Asynchronous Transfer Mode (ATM) and Internet Protocol (IP) across next-generation networks.
 As the media gateway is used for different types of networks, one of its major functions is conversion between different coding and transmission techniques.
 Media gateways are used for the conversion of voice and multimedia data in various enterprise applications.
 Enterprises use media gateways to extend the life of applications such as legacy time-division multiplexing (TDM) and private branch exchange (PBX) to introduce IP-based technologies.
 Media gateways help preserve existing line equipment in the enterprise.

-This report contains market size and forecasts of Enterprise Media Gateways in China, including the following market information:
+This report contains market size and forecasts of Enterprise Media Gateways in US, including the following market information:

-COVID-19 pandemic has big impact on Enterprise Media Gateways businesses, with lots of challenges and uncertainty faced by many players of Enterprise Media Gateways in China.
-This report also analyses and evaluates the COVID-19 impact on Enterprise Media Gateways market size in 2020 and the next few years in China
+COVID-19 pandemic has big impact on Enterprise Media Gateways businesses, with lots of challenges and uncertainty faced by many players of Enterprise Media Gateways in US.
+This report also analyses and evaluates the COVID-19 impact on Enterprise Media Gateways market size in 2020 and the next few years in US

 Total Market by Segment: